alanmitchell/bmon/docs/source/system-administrator-introduction.rst

 :ref:`Custom Reports <custom-reports>`
 --------------------------------------

+This document explains how to create Custom Reports.
-A Custom Report allows you to combine any number of graphs, dashboards, or current value reports onto one web page.
+A Custom Report allows you to combine any number of graphs, dashboards, or current value reports onto one page.
 The various elements can even come from different buildings.
-This document explains how to create Custom Reports.

 :ref:`Transform Expressions <transform-expressions>`
 ----------------------------------------------------

-Some sensors do not send data in a format that you would like to display.
-Or, some sensors have small errors that need correction.
+Some sensors do not send data in a displayable format, some sensors have small errors that need correction.
 "Transform" expressions allow you to convert units or transform values before storage and display in BMON.
+This document explains how to set up transform values for your sensors.

 :ref:`Calculated Fields <calculated-fields>`
 --------------------------------------------

-You may want to calculate a value from multiple different sensors or have one sensor display its value in two different ways.
+This document explains how to work with calculated fields.
+Occasionally, you may want to calculate a value from multiple different sensors or have one sensor display its value in two different ways.
 "Calculated Fields" serve this need.
-Also, Calculated Fields can be used to acquire data from Internet weather services instead of installing your own sensors.
+Also, Calculated Fields can be used to acquire data from Internet weather services instead of installing your own meteorological sensors.

 :ref:`Periodic Scripts <periodic-scripts>`
 ------------------------------------------